How to Make Coppa: Part 2

 Stuffing the coppa into its new home – the beef bung

 When you finally finish this process (which can take a bit of time) then you need to make sure that no air bubbles are trapped in the base of the bung.
-Trapped air can lead to bacterial growth which = bad juju for coppa.
+Trapped air can lead to bacterial growth which = bad juju for coppa and ultimately you if you eat it.
+Use a sausage knife to poke holes all over the casing to remove air bubbles.
 Here’s a photo of me with the coppa finally nearly stuffed into the base of the bung:

 The coppa nearly stuffed